 Economic Environment(0 = best, 30 = worst)

 Media coverage of political affairs is aggressive and increasingly partisan.
 The press itself is frequently a source of controversy, with conservatives and liberals alike accusing the media of bias.
 The appearance of enhanced polarization is driven to some degree by the growing influence of all-news cable television channels and blogs, many of which are aggressively partisan.
 The growing popularity of the Fox television network, which has an overtly conservative orientation, has also played an important role in media polarization, as have talk radio shows, whose hosts are primarily conservative.
 Nonetheless, most U.S. newspapers make a serious effort to keep a wall of separation between news reporting, commentary, and editorials.
 Ironically, the trend toward fewer family-owned newspapers and more newspapers under corporate control has contributed to a less partisan, if blander, editorial tone.

 The media in the United States are overwhelmingly under private ownership.
 Nevertheless, National Public Radio (NPR) and television’s Public Broadcasting Service (PBS), which are funded by a combination of government allocations and private contributions, enjoy substantial audiences.
 Public broadcasting is periodically criticized by Republican legislators for an alleged liberal bias, and there have been efforts to eliminate or greatly reduce government funding for NPR and PBS.
-Meanwhile, the internationally popular satellite television network Al-Jazeera English (AJE), based in Qatar, has found few cable television companies willing to offer the channel to the U.S. viewers.
-Media analysts have speculated that cable companies fear losing more subscribers than they would gain by adding AJE, which suffers from a lingering political stigma dating to the Bush administration.
+Meanwhile, the internationally popular satellite television network Al-Jazeera English (AJE), based in Qatar, has found a growing number of cable television companies willing to offer the channel to U.S. viewers.
 By law, radio and television airwaves are considered public property and are leased to private stations, which determine content.
 The Federal Communications Commission (FCC) is charged with administering licenses and reviewing content to ensure that it complies with federal limits on indecent or offensive material.
 On several occasions, the FCC has issued fines against radio and television outlets for what the commission deemed to be acts of indecency.

 Traditional media, including print and broadcast outlets, have suffered financially from the increasing popularity of the internet as a news medium.
 The newspaper industry in the United States is undergoing a period of profound decline and readjustment.
 There are an estimated 1,400 daily newspapers geared primarily toward local readerships, but even the largest and most prestigious papers have faced falling circulations and advertising revenues and been forced to cut staff over the past decade.
-This process was accelerated by the economic downturn that began in late 2008.
-Traditional broadcast television networks, the primary means of news dissemination in the country, have also suffered major audience declines in recent years, leading to significant reductions in staff and coverage.
+This trend has particularly affected outlets’ ability to conduct investigative reporting and cover foreign news.

 Media ownership concentration is an ongoing concern in the United States.
 The problem has intensified in recent years following the purchase of media entities by large corporations with no previous experience in journalism.
 Most recently, concern has been voiced about the purchase of large media entities by giant cable television companies.
 In 2011, the FCC approved the acquisition of NBC Universal by Comcast.
 Among the terms of approval, the FCC stipulated that Comcast could not favor content generated by media entities it owns over other companies on cable sites that it owns.
 The FCC regularly considers policies that would ease restrictions on a single corporation’s ownership of both television stations and newspapers in a single local market, and in recent years the trend in FCC rulings has been toward a loosening of such restrictions.

-The decline in coverage offered by traditional media has been only partly offset by the mushroom growth of cable television and internet journalism.
+The decline in coverage offered by traditional media has been only partly offset by the growth of cable television and internet journalism.
 In 2010, for the first time, Americans who identified their primary source of news as the internet outnumbered those who relied most on newspapers.
-Approximately 79 percent of Americans used the internet in 2010.
-The number and influence of websites and blogs have grown rapidly over the past decade, and more recently, social media platforms like Twitter and Facebook have gained prominence as a means of testing and mobilizing public opinion on political and policy issues.
+Approximately 78 percent of Americans used the internet in 2011.
+The number and influence of websites and blogs have grown rapidly over the past decade, and more recently, social-media platforms such as Twitter and Facebook have gained prominence as a means of testing and mobilizing public opinion on political and policy issues.
 Although the government does not restrict political or social engagement over the internet, there is still a strong push to pass legislation regarding certain online activities and content.
 Some of these concerns include promulgation of child abuse images, exposure of indecent content to minors, dissemination of confidential information, and online gambling.